 Regular training of our employees ensures that our guidelines are followed; This training is provided to all relevant employees involved one way or another in the onboarding process or having the responsibility to participate in the business.
-Typically this s Legal & Compliance, Treasury, Commercial team, Front Office, Logistics and Import-Export functions.
+Typically this is deployed to the Legal & Compliance, Treasury, Commercial team, Front Office, Logistics and Import-Export functions.
 Any form of non-conformance is unacceptable and reported to the compliance officer and top management.
 No such escalation was necessary during the reporting period.